Cellular automata can classify data by inducing trajectory phase coexistence: Classification by dynamical phase coexistence

-In \f{fig2}(c) we show time-ordered snapshots of four different automata.
+In \f{fig2}(c) we show time-ordered snapshots of four different automata~\footnote{Times of snapshots for each row are as follows.
+0: $10,38,200$; 1: $3,9,200$; 2: $3,13,200$; 7: $5,10,200$.}.
 Each automaton was trained, in variable-depth mode, to generate an inactive trajectory when presented with an image of the indicated class, and an active trajectory otherwise.
 In each case the depths identified by the training process were several hundred timesteps.
 All are presented with the same digit, a 7.
-The plot at right shows the activity accrued at each timestep.
-The 1- and 2- automata generate active trajectories, while the 7-automaton generates an inactive one.
+The plot at right shows the activity accrued at each timestep, \eqq{ayinst}.
+The 0- and 1-automata generate active trajectories, while the 7-automaton generates an inactive one.
 The 2-automaton illustrates a minority behavior seen in some of the automata, which display a bimodal activity distribution peaked at high and low values but with some small fraction of trajectories having intermediate values.
 This example falls in the latter category.
-The automaton produces an ambiguous answer in which, at long times, high- and low-activity patterns coexist in a spatial sense, similar to behavior seen in probabilistic automata such as models of traffic\c{jiang2002cellular,wolf1999cellular,neto2011phase} or the Ising model\c{kinzel1985phase,binney1992theory}.
+The automaton produces an ambiguous answer in which, at long times, high- and low-activity patterns coexist in a spatial sense, similar to behavior seen in automata such as models of traffic\c{jiang2002cellular,wolf1999cellular,neto2011phase,d2005coexisting} or the Ising model\c{kinzel1985phase,binney1992theory}.